chriscn/Dispixel/README.md

-# hypixel-bot
+# Dispixel
-A Discord bot for everything Hypixel!
+A lightweight, easy to use bot for Discord that fetches player stats from the Hypixel API.